Sure enough, surplus sections of the SAGE system were seen in "Lost In Space",

-I might also note that "HAL 9000" sounds like an advanced version of "IBM 7090", even to the detail that the letters H-A-L are just ahead of the letters I-B-M in alphabetical order.
+I might also note that "HAL 9000" sounds like an advanced version of "IBM 7090", even to the detail that the letters H-A-L are just before the letters I-B-M in alphabetical order.
 However, that detail was explicitly as a coincidence by "2001" co-writer Arthur C. Clarke.